-Open Gate mentors are trained volunteers from the local community who will meet with a woman and establish a befriending relationship by visiting them before release.
+Open Gate mentors are trained volunteers from the local community who will meet with a woman and establish a befriending relationship by visiting them before and after release from prison.

-- Meeting socially for coffee and chat and being a listener
+- Meeting socially for coffee and chat and being an active listener

 Volunteer as a driver

-Open Gate coordinates a volunteer driver scheme which was started as a parish ministry at St. Joseph’s Church, Gilesgate, Durham.
+Open Gate coordinates a volunteer driver scheme which was originally set up by local volunteers from St. Joseph’s Church, Gilesgate, Durham.

 Women who are about to be released from prison can apply for a lift to the bus or railway station.
 Volunteers only transport women who have been risk assessed by both the prison and Open Gate.